RealismusModding/FS17_seasons/README.md

 ### Crops
 - Winter kills certain crops
+- Grass is knocked back to stage 1 in the winter
 - Crop growth duration is much, much longer: often half a year

 ### Maintenance